Ion Exchange Equipment Information

 Most water softeners and deionization equipment include manual or automatic backwash systems.
 Automatic systems flush the exchange medium based on parameters such as time, volumetric operation, or chemical sensing.
-Because ion exchange equipment often runs discontinuously, continuous flow rate is an important specification to consider when selecting ion exchange equipment.
+Because ion exchange equipment often runs discontinuously, continuous flow rate is an important specification.
 Efficient system designs account for low-flow conditions as well as periods of peak flow periods.

 There are many applications for ion exchange equipment including recovery, removal, and ionic containment.